DexWinBet

 Unintuitive filter toggles between sports and categories

-Multi-level toggling (sport → league) was badly designed
+Multi-level toggling (sport → league) was badly designed making me dig deeper into extablished interaction patterns

 Not Scalable for promotions

-Current layout made it difficult to integrate promotions and ads.
+The current layouts weren't dynamic and made it difficult to integrate promotions and ads.

 Wireframing new IA